 The siting, scale, bulk, height, massing etc for the site has already been determined by the approved Concept Plan.
-The proposed buildings are generally contained within the envelopes and have been designed to provide a unique architectural expression.
+The proposed buildings are generally contained within the envelopes and have been designed to provide a unique architectural expression which references to historical industrial use of the use.

-Internal amenity has been maximised with solar access achieved for 70.6% of apartments and cross ventilation achieved for 69% of all of the apartments, utilising the method for additional amenity provided by the Concept Plan.
+Internal amenity has been maximised with solar access achieved for 70.7% of apartments and cross ventilation achieved for 63% of the apartments, utilising the method for additional amenity provided by the Concept Plan.
 Privacy between buildings is acceptable as the separation distances exceed the minimum recommended distances in the Residential Flat Design Code.
 Privacy within the buildings is achieved through careful consideration of placement of balconies, the use of blade walls and notches in the buildings, and separation of living rooms and bedrooms in adjacent apartments.